 Further work on the Westonia project is in progress, and results will be reported in due course.

 ⛏️ The acquisition of the Westonia Gold Project brought Kula’s projects at Southern Cross to a total of three – alongside Airfield Gold at Marvel Loch and Rankin Dome.

-Kula Gold Limited also has a project located 10k west and 26km north west (respectively) of Southern Cross known as the Rankin Dome Gold Project.
+Kula Gold Limited’s Rankin Dome Gold Project is located 10km west and 26km north west (respectively) of Southern Cross.